andrewdhood/cps_match/README.md

-# Reverse-Engineering CPS Selective Enrollment Admissions
+# Using Inferential Statistics to Estimate Chicago Public Schools Selective Enrollment Applicant Distributions and Building a Monte-Carlo Simulation Model

 ## Recovering Hidden Score Population Parameters from Public Truncated Data Using Inferential Statistics (Constrained Maximum-Likelihood Estimation) and Building a Monte-Carlo Simulation to Predict Admission Probabilities